fatihuysal88/fatihuysal88.github.io/README.md

 5.Paper on object detection in underwater images is being prepared for SCI Indexed Q1 Journal.
 Preprint will be uploaded to ArXiv in 2022/2023.

 6.Paper on classification in food images is being prepared for SCI Indexed Q1 Journal.
 Preprint will be uploaded to ArXiv in 2022/2023.

+7.Paper on novel data augmentation technique in image processing is being prepared for IEEE Transactions on Image Processing.
+Preprint will be uploaded to ArXiv in 2022/2023.
 # Note
 I do not have Facebook, Instagram, YouTube and LinkedIn accounts.
 # Contact